 Public charge is a test used by the federal government to see if someone applying for a green card or a visa is likely to use government programs, and being labeled a “public charge” can be used to deny some immigrants admission into the United States or lawful permanent residency.
-We strongly oppose the recent changes to these rules.
 However, the test does not apply to most people that qualify for benefits.
 Public charge laws do not apply to immigrants naturalizing to become citizens or lawful permanent residents who apply to become U.S. citizens.
 For more information, read our fact sheet.

 Public Charge never applies to: